A Look At The Hong Kong Tennis Open 2024 Prize Money On Offer

 How much prize money is on offer at the Hong Kong Tennis Open 2024?

 Being an ATP Tour 250 series event, the prize money offered at the Hong Kong Tennis Open is less than most other ATP Tour events.
-According to reports, the total prize money pot at the Hong Kong Tennis Open 2024 stands at USD 661,585 (approximately SGD 878,720).
+According to reports, the total prize money pot at the Hong Kong Tennis Open 2024 stands at USD 661,585 (approximately INR 5.5 crore).

 From this prize money pool, the winner of the singles category will receive a sum of USD 100,640, while the runner-up will get to take home USD 58,705.
 The two semi-finalists will each receive USD 34,510, and the players who get ousted from the quarter-finals will be given USD 19,995 each.